Advertisement

 How long is the wait at Brewer Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Brewer Housing Authority depend on demand in Brewer, funding levels, and your priority status.
+With approximately 290 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 15, 2026 when the HCV list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Brewer Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Maine.
+There are 8 other housing authorities within 100 miles of Brewer Housing Authority, including Housing Authority City of Bangor (5 mi), Old Town Housing Authority (11 mi), Ellsworth Housing Authority (24 mi).
+Applying to multiple PHAs in Maine and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Maine.

 How do I contact Brewer Housing Authority?

 You can reach Brewer Housing Authority by phone at (207) 989-7890.
 Their office is located at 15 Colonial Cir, Brewer, ME 04412.
+You can also email them at cperkins@brewerhousing.com.
 Office hours may vary — call ahead to confirm.

 Brewer Housing Authority Income Limits